trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 To place a Pre-Borrow order, users must:

-- Assign the contract’s exchange to “PREBORROW”
+- Assign the contractÃ¢â‚¬â„¢s exchange to Ã¢â‚¬Å“PREBORROWÃ¢â‚¬Â
-- Assign the contract’s security type to “SBL”
+- Assign the contractÃ¢â‚¬â„¢s security type to Ã¢â‚¬Å“SBLÃ¢â‚¬Â
--  Assign the order’s orderType to “MKT”
+-  Assign the orderÃ¢â‚¬â„¢s orderType to Ã¢â‚¬Å“MKTÃ¢â‚¬Â

 -